-Actually, their most striking aspect tends to be their complicated hair styles!
-Another peculiar tradition is the “trencà perols”, at midnight on Easter Saturday, people throw old pots and tableware and water from their windows and balconies, in stark contract with traditional Catholic Easter liturgies.
+Actually, the most striking aspect tends to be their complicated hair styles!
+Another peculiar tradition is the “trencà perols”, at midnight on Easter Saturday, people throw old pots and tableware and water from their windows and balconies, in stark contrast with traditional Catholic Easter liturgies.

 But the main event in Maritime Holy Week is the SACRED BURIAL, a procession incorporating all the corporations and brotherhoods with their floats and images, ordered chronologically according to the passion of Christ.